trollbreeder/imf-parallel-universe/README.md

 https://drive.google.com/file/d/1THO43DIwNqHjwX3rt1YnvKTtClbnVN86/view
 Download and replace the pck file.
 This is untested but it adds some modder API so expect bugs on both sides
-Thanks to uwumacaronitime#6201 for slapping this together in an hour with no prompting other than a silly mistake on my end
+Thanks to uwumacaronitime for slapping this together in an hour with no prompting other than a silly mistake on my end